marrow/WebCore/example/basic.md

 In all of these example cases, the mime-type is being defined by the "Unicode string" *view*—`BaseExtension.render_text`—not detecting any HTML in the returned text.
 If it did detect HTML—likely tags, HTML entities—the mime-type would be defined as `text/html`, unless overridden prior to return.
 For more complete _negotiation_ of the returned content-type, please reference the `SerializationExtension`.

-> **Note:** If attempting to return XML as text, rather than returning an ElementTree object, for example, ensure you apply the correct mime-type before returning, or your XML may be delivered as HTML.
+> **Note:** If attempting to return XML as text (rather than returning an ElementTree object, for example) ensure you apply the correct mime-type before returning, or your XML may be delivered as HTML.

 # Group Example Invocations